moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/vocabulary/react-vocabulary.md

 ## gotcha
 In programming, a gotcha is a valid construct in a system, program or programming language that works as documented but is counter-intuitive and almost invites mistakes because it is both easy to invoke and unexpected or unreasonable in its outcome.(source: https://en.wikipedia.org/wiki/Gotcha_(programming))
+// DM: todoMM: cool, move this to tech-vocabulary.md

 ## what is an opinionated formatter
 an opinionated formatter enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.(i.e: Prettier, consistent formatting is wonderful).
+// DM: todoMM: cool, move this to tech-vocabulary.md